Murattx/dice-exercise/README.md

 - Code is squashed together and should be formatted better.
 - Testing occurs inline, but should use Test::Unit or rspec.
 - Can't add loaded dice to cup.
+- Comments acknowledge that loaded die hit set number more than 50% of the time.
+Try to fix it.